 6. Take Prenatal Vitamins at night

-Prenatal vitamins are super essential while you are pregnant and until you are breastfeeding.
+Prenatal vitamins are essential while you are pregnant and until you are breastfeeding.
 You need to take your vitamins regardless.
-It is somehow recommended to take your prenatal vitamins at night.
+During pregnancy, it is recommended to take your prenatal vitamins at night – ideally with a snack.

 Moreover, too much laziness/less movement in your lifestyle can even slow down blood circulation.
 Walk as much as you are comfortable with.
 Stretching can help in reducing leg cramps.
 Stay active, hydrated and listen to your body.
 When your body tells you that you feel tired, sit down, put your feet up and rest until you get your energy back.

-Leg cramping is a common pregnancy discomfort, however, if you experience that even without being pregnant, you may want to get your vitamin D levels checked.
+Leg cramping is a common pregnancy discomfort.
+However, if you experience restless legs even when you are not pregnant, increase your water intake, and you may want to get your vitamin D levels checked.
 For some people, leg cramping is one of the significant symptoms of vitamin D deficiency.

 Do you get worried about sleep deprivation after the birth of your baby?
 Grab my ebook that covers everything you need to know about newborns’ sleep.